earn-alliance/earnmanagement.com/docs/features/payments.md

 2. Select your payment start and end date, and “Generate.”

-Note that when choosing a date range, it only picks up scholars _based on their last paid day_ on their account.
+When choosing a date range, it only picks up scholars _based on their last paid day_ on their account.

 For example: when entering a earn start date of October 1st, 2021 and an earn end date of today (April 1st, 2022):